MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/mfcmapi-as-a-code-sample.md

 - COM
 ms.assetid: f98eb842-fe76-4f60-b5e2-d2217d1a66ad
 description: "Last modified: March 09, 2015"
 ---

-# MFCMAPI as a Code Sample
+# MFCMAPI as a code sample

 **Applies to**: Outlook

 The MFCMAPI sample uses the Messaging API to provide access to MAPI stores through a graphical user interface.
 After you download this sample, you can use the source files to examine example usage cases for many of the MAPI interfaces and references.
 For more information, see [MAPI Interfaces](mapi-interfaces.md).